A3 motorway (Serbia): Route

-The main toll stations of the A3 are located at and Batrovci near Šid and Šimanovci near Dobanovci.
-The Belgrade city motorway section between Šimanovci and Bubanj Potok interchanges is toll-free, serving as one of main city arteries.
+The main toll stations of the A3 are located at Batrovci near Šid and Šimanovci near Dobanovci.
+The Belgrade city motorway section between Šimanovci and Bubanj Potok interchanges is toll-free, serving as one of the main city arteries.
 It includes the exit to Nikola Tesla Airport, located just south of the A3.

 History

 The A3 motorway is part of the old Belgrade-Zagreb motorway, known as Brotherhood and Unity Highway which was built after World War II, by young volunteers, and opened to traffic in 1950, first as a single carriageway.
 The second carriageway from Belgrade to Sremska Mitrovica was completed in 1977, while the section from Sremska Mitrovica to Šid was opened to traffic in 1987.